 CNC Machined Parts Soaring Through The Universe

 Soaring through the solar system are our precise aeronautical parts that our facility manufactured, here in Tucson, Arizona.
-The mission through space is being led by the University of Arizona.
+This mission through space is being led by the University of Arizona.

-“Working with scientists and engineers at the University of Arizona is always an exhilarating experience”, said Tom Ferrara, General Manager of P4Swiss/Lindel.
-“Meeting their design and engineering specifications, as well as helping with the production of OSIRIS – REx, took real team effort”.
+“Working with scientists and engineers at the University of Arizona is always an exhilarating experience”, said Tom Ferrara, General Manager of P4Swiss/Lindel CNC Machining.
+“Meeting their design and engineering specifications, as well as helping with the production of the OSIRIS – REx spacecraft, took real team effort”.

 An Asteroid Is Documented

-101955 Bennu is known as an asteroid that is currently in our solar system.
-The OSIRIS – REx spacecraft is efficiently documenting this specific asteroid in space.
+One of the asteroids that is currently in our solar system is known as 101955 Bennu.
+The OSIRIS – REx spacecraft has just completed documenting this specific asteroid in space.

 101955 Bennu is an ancient relic that has been in our solar system for 4.5 billion years.
 Around one-third of a mile wide at the asteroid’s equator, Bennu is considered to be microscale in comparison to the universe’s planets.

-The camera was launched into space in the year 2016, in order to efficiently analyze and document the asteroid.
-The aeronautical wonder-camera is, also, recording astrological data and images along the way.
+The camera was launched into space in the year 2016, in order to effectively analyze and document the asteroid.
+The aeronautical wonder-camera has also recorded astrological data and images along the way.
 The documentation of this asteroid began farther than one million miles off into space.
 Thus, every component of the camera required high accuracy and exact precision to ensure that the camera would successfully complete the mission.

 The OSIRIS – REx spacecraft is the first ever United States space mission to actually bring asteroid samples back to Earth.
-A minimum sample size of 60 grams is returning to Earth, carried by the spacecraft.
-It has the ability to precisely remove Bennu’s sample from its volatile surface.
-The spacecraft successfully obtained asteroid samples in October of 2020.
+This spacecraft has the ability to precisely remove samples from the volatile surface of an asteroid.
+It successfully obtained asteroid samples back in October of 2020.

 The Spacecraft Will Tour An Additional Asteroid

-NASA has approved of the spacecraft to go on an additional mission, to study another asteroid.
+The spacecraft will now continue on for an additional mission to study another asteroid.
 This asteroid is referred to as Apophis.

 The new mission, led by the University of Arizona for the second time, is going to receive a new name.
 The new mission is known as the OSIRIS – APEX.
 OSIRIS – APEX is shortened for OSIRIS – Apophis Explorer.
 This spacecraft’s mission will last for 18 months.